Public Health Reports

-Public Health Reports (or PHR) is a peer-reviewed public health journal established in 1878 and published by SAGE Publishing for the Association of Schools and Programs of Public Health and the United States Public Health Service.
+Public Health Reports is a peer-reviewed public health journal established in 1878 and published by SAGE Publishing for the Association of Schools and Programs of Public Health and the United States Public Health Service.
 The title and publication frequency of the journal has varied over the years, but it is currently published bimonthly.
 The editor-in-chief is Hazel D. Dean.
-Articles are published under delayed open access, where they become fully open access one year after publication.
-The articles are available through PubMed Central.
+Articles are published under a delayed open access, where they become fully open access one year after publication.
+Some special articles are published as open access including regularly published commentaries by the US Surgeon General and other top United States Department of Health and Human Services officials.